constgen/neutrino-preset-koa/README.md

 };
 ```

-To overcome this limitation you can define multiple configurations
+To overcome the limitation you can define multiple configurations

 ```js
 module.exports = [